favonia/cloudflare-ddns/docs/designs/managed-record-ownership.markdown

 ## Naming Notes

-`MANAGED_RECORDS_COMMENT_REGEX` was kept instead of a name closer to `RECORD_COMMENT`.
+`MANAGED_RECORDS_COMMENT_REGEX` follows the shared naming convention in [`codebase-architecture.markdown`](codebase-architecture.markdown): write-side settings stay singular, while ownership selectors stay plural.

-The main reason is operator safety: the selector is about management scope, not the default comment for newly written records.
-A name that is too close to `RECORD_COMMENT` increases the risk of copy-paste and scanning mistakes in environment-variable-heavy setups.
+The main reason is operator safety: the selector is about management scope across a set of managed records, not the default comment for one newly written record.
+Keeping the write-side setting singular and the ownership selector plural makes that distinction easier to scan in environment-variable-heavy setups.

 ## Scope Boundary